moonlight-mod/moonlight-mod.github.io/docs/ext-dev/official-repository.md

 There are some requirements for submission:

-- Your plugin must be open source on a Git repository.
+- Your extension must be open source on a Git repository.
-- Your plugin must use pnpm.
+- Your extension must use pnpm.
-- Your plugin manifest must contain an `id`, `version`, and `meta.source`.
+- Your extension manifest must contain an `id`, `version`, and `meta.source`.
 The ID and version can be any unique string, and the source must be a URL to the repository where your code is located in.

 Then, create a pull request to [the official repository][extensions], adding a manifest.
 A manifest is a JSON object that looks like this: